jina-ai/finetuner/docs/get-started/how-it-works.md

 Those model might not be an embedding model upfront and the architecture not suitable for training it to encode data into embeddings.
 Therefore, Finetuner removes the default *head*, applies *pooling* and freezes layers that do not need to be trained.

-For instance, Finetuner will turn an image classification model, e.g., to separate cats from dogs, into an *embedding model*. by removing the classification head (cat-dog classifier).
+For instance, Finetuner will turn an image classification model, e.g., for separating cats from dogs, into an *embedding model* by removing its last layer - the classification head (cat-dog classifier).

 This embedding model does not make predictions or outputs a probability, but instead outputs a feature vector to represent your data.